Md7tz/react-tutorial/README.md

-# Simple form with validation build with React
+# Simple form with validation built with React
 > tutorial inspired from [Academind](https://academind.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).